Can a PDA Evaluation Identify Masking in Adults?

 For many people, the most valuable part of the process is not the diagnosis itself.
 It is gaining a framework that helps make sense of experiences that may have felt confusing or isolating for years.

-A comprehensive evaluation can also provide practical recommendations for reducing burnout, supporting well being, understanding personal strengths, and creating environments that better align with how a person naturally functions.
+A comprehensive evaluation can also provide practical recommendations for reducing burnout, supporting well being, understanding personal strengths, and creating environments that better align with a person's needs, strengths, and natural ways of engaging with the world.

 Finding Clarity